 This value can be '0' if there is no applicable order discount.

-The tax amount can be zero (or the tax field can be omitted entirely).
-If the Merchant sends a tax amount greater than $0.00, it needs to be between 0.1% & 22% of the transaction amount.
+The tax amount can be zero.
+If the merchant sends a tax amount greater than $0.00, it needs to be between 0.1% and 22% of the transaction amount.

 Additional Visa Interchange Qualification Requirements